mondoohq/docs/docs/mql/home.md

 ![MQL Docs](/img/mql/docs-mql-banner.png)

-MQL is a graph-based query language built for exploring and checking infrastructure configuration data and building security policies.
+MQL is a graph-based query language built for exploring and validating infrastructure configuration data and building security policies.

 ### [What is MQL?](/mql/resources/)